Black Male Excellence Redefined

 Professor of Law

-Leonard N. Moore is currently the associate vice-president for academic diversity initiatives at the University of Texas and a full professor in the department of history.
+Leonard N. Moore is currently the senior associate vice-president for academic diversity initiatives at The University of Texas at Austin and a full professor in the Department of History.
 The Cleveland, Ohio, native earned his undergraduate degree from Jackson State University in 1993 and his Ph.D. from the Ohio State University in 1998.
 He teaches History of the Black Power Movement and Race in the Age of Obama, and he directs study abroad programs in Beijing and Cape Town.
-He is married with three children.

 |DR. LOUIS HARRISON, Professor, College of Education